Blu-Git/TLS-Scraper/README.md

 ### Developer Notes:
 - Expect a new feature that also displays the section of article soon.
-- I'm still new to python, if you have any suggestions or comments on how I can improve, feel free to let me know!
+- I'm still new to python, if you have any suggestions or comments on how I can improve, feel free to let me know! (telegram: @carlpauling)